flpm/oak/output/lists/about_security.md

 - (paper) [The Art of the Con](/books/info/9781493000609) by R. Paul Wilson
 - (paper) [The Cuckoo's Egg](/books/info/9781416507789) by Cliff Stoll
 - (paper) [The Hacker Crackdown](/books/info/9780553563702) by Bruce Sterling
-- (paper) [The New School of Information Security](/books/info/9780321502780) by Adam Shostack, Andrew Stewart
 - (paper) [The Psychology of Risk](/books/info/9781107602700) by Glynis M. Breakwell
 - (paper) [Threat Modeling](/books/info/9780735619913) by Frank Swiderski, Window Snyder